Sergio00166/webFILE/README.md

 ## License

-Distributed under the GPL License.
+Distributed under the GPLv3 License.
 See `LICENSE` for details.